 The Texas Legislature enacted a Texas version of the Uniform Prudent Investor Act which became effective on January 1, 2004.
 The Texas Bar Comment from the Real Estate, Probate, and Trust Law Section of the State Bar of Texas says that “The adoption of the prudent investor rule reflects a significant departure from prior Texas law.
 The prudent investor rule is the majority rule among the states, so its adoption brings Texas in line with the national trend.”

-Over the years, Prudent Investor Rule has had several variations; however, the one constant is the Act’s protection of the beneficiaries.
-Therefore, it is always important to keep abreast of not only the statutory changes, but also the case law as it relates to this area.
+Over the years, the Prudent Investor Rule has had several variations; however, the one constant is the Act’s protection of the beneficiaries.
+Therefore, it is always important to keep abreast of not only the statutory changes but also the case law as it relates to this area.